How to Prepare for Homesteading

 HOW TO PREPARE FOR HOMESTEADING

-There was a time when homesteading meant that you owned a patch of land in the middle of nowhere with dirt roads as your only path in and out.
-It often meant you had a full-functioning farm with tractors, cows, pigs, and even goats.
-Before, just the word homestead brought to mind outhouses and wood floors.
+There was a time when homesteading meant owning a patch of land in the middle of nowhere with dirt roads as your only path in and out.
+It often meant having a full-functioning farm with tractors, large pastures of corn, herds of cows, pigs, and even goats.

-I am happy to say that this is no longer true.
+I am happy to say that this is no longer true because, today, homesteading covers all levels of self-sufficiency in all areas of the world.

-Today, homesteading covers all levels of self-sufficiency in all areas of the world.
-It can mean something as simple as growing a few vegetables in your backyard or having a chicken coop out back with enough hens to enjoy fresh eggs daily.
+It can mean something as simple as growing a few vegetables in your backyard, canning food purchased at a farmers market, or having a small chicken coop with enough hens to enjoy fresh eggs daily.

 Simply put, it comes down to this.
 Make it, grow it, or raise it so you don’t have to buy it.